Chart Color Schemes

 The level of cultural diversity witnessed in North Hobart was found to be above average when compared nationally for a number of language and cultural background related metrics

-North Hobart, as of the 2016 Census, had a higher cultural diversity compared to most local areas, with 29.5% of its residents born overseas and 21.7% speaking languages other than English at home.
-Christianity was the predominant religion in North Hobart, accounting for 26.6%.
-Notably, Hinduism was overrepresented at 4.1%, higher than the Greater Hobart average of 2.8%.
+North Hobart had a higher cultural diversity than most local areas, with 29.5% of its population born overseas and 21.7% speaking languages other than English at home.
+Christianity was the predominant religion in North Hobart, comprising 26.6% of people.
+Hinduism showed an overrepresentation compared to Greater Hobart, making up 4.1% versus 2.8%.

 Frequently Asked Questions - Diversity